-6.2 Analyse the importance of supporting

-0.2 resilience in children and young people

-6.3

-0.5 the child or young person to ensure

-they have strategies to protect

-themselves and make decisions about

-safety

-6.4 Explain ways of empowering children

-0. 1 and young people to make positive and

-informed choices that support their

-wellbeing and safety

-7. Understand the importance of e-safety 7.1 Explain the risks and possible

-for children and young people consequences for children and young

-3 per 5 people of being online and of using a

-mobile phone

-7.2 Describe ways of reducing risk to

-children and young people from:

-social networking

-internet use

-buying online

-using a mobile phone

-7.3 Describe the actions to take if there are

-concerns about a child or young

-person's e-safety

-Day to day work may include:

-- Childcare practice

-- Child protection

-- Risk assessment

-- Ensuring the voice of the child or young person is heard (e.g. providing advocacy services)

-- Supporting children and young people and others who may be expressing concerns

-Different organisations may include:

-- Social services

-- NSPCC

-- Health visiting

-- GP

-- Probation

-- Police

-- School

-- Psychology service
+6.2 Analyse the importance of supporting resilience in children and young people 6.3 Explain why it is important to work with the child or young person to ensure they have strategies to protect themselves and make decisions about safety 6.4 Explain ways of empowering children and young people to make positive and informed choices that support their wellbeing and safety 7.
+Understand the importance of e-safety for children and young people 7.1 Explain the risks and possible consequences for children and young people of being online and of using a mobile phone 7.2 Describe ways of reducing risk to children and young people from: social networking internet use buying online using a mobile phone 7.3 Describe the actions to take if there are concerns about a child or young person's e-safety Additional information about this unit Day to day work may include: Childcare practice Child protection Risk assessment Ensuring the voice of the child or young person is heard (e.g. providing advocacy services) Supporting children and young people and others who may be expressing concerns Different organisations may include: • Social services • NSPCC • Health visiting • GP • Probation • Police • School • Psychology service